Mortgages Offered from 24 March 2021.

 If your Mortgage Offer was dated before 15th February 2016, please refer to your Loan Agreement or contact us for details.

-You should read this together with your Second Charge Mortgage Offer sent you prior to completion and our General Mortgage Conditions which are available by following this link.
+You should read this together with the Second Charge Mortgage Offer sent to you prior to completion and our current General Mortgage Conditions which are available here.

-We may reduce the Interest Rate, for any reason, without giving you notice first.
-If we do not give you notice before the reduction we will do so as soon as possible afterwards telling you when the change took effect.
+We may reduce the OBR for any reason without giving you notice first.
+If we do not give you notice before the reduction we will do so as soon as possible afterwards, telling you when the change takes effect.

-As well as our rights under Conditions 4.2 to 4.3, and the provisions of Condition 16.3.4 of our General Mortgage Conditions, we may increase the Interest Rate to reflect any one or more of the following:
+As well as our rights under Condition 4.2 and the provisions of Condition 16.3 of the General Mortgage Conditions, we may increase the LBR to reflect any one or more of the following:

-Any increase in the Interest Rate will be proportionate to the reason(s) for the increase.
+Any increase in the OBR will be proportionate to the reason(s) for the increase.

 LIBOR means the London Interbank Offer Rate.
 This is the rate of interest at which banks offer to lend money to one another on a short-term basis in the wholesale money markets in London.
 Each day a select panel of banks are required to submit the rate at which each could borrow funds from another.
 These submissions are compiled and used to calculate LIBOR.

 When LIBOR changes, this may affect the rate at which a lender can borrow money, sometimes referred to as their ‘cost of funding’.
 LIBOR is therefore used by many lenders (including Optimum Credit for some of our mortgages) as a reference for setting variable interest rates on mortgage loans and other financial products.What is changing?